-8 However, researchers can still make estimates for census regions by aggregating census divisions.
+7 However, researchers can still make estimates for census regions by aggregating census divisions.

-- Residency training approval by the Accreditation Council for Graduate Medical Education (ACGME) - Membership in the Council of Teaching Hospitals (COTH) - A ratio of full-time equivalent interns and residents to beds of .25 or higher - 4.
+- Census Division New England, Middle Atlantic, East North Central, West North Central, South Atlantic, South Central, Mountain, and Pacific.
+This is an important stratification data element because practice patterns have been shown to vary substantially by region.
+For example, lengths of stay tend to be longer in East Coast hospitals than in West Coast hospitals.
+The NIS States by census division are shown in Figure 2 of Appendix I. - 2.
+Control government non-Federal (public), private not-for-profit (voluntary), and private investor-owned (proprietary).
+Depending on their control, hospitals tend to have different missions and different responses to government regulations and policies.
+Hospitals are stratified as public, voluntary, and proprietary.
+When necessary, strata are combined so that a minimum of two hospitals are included in each stratum. - 3.
+Location urban or rural.
+Government payment policies for hospital services often differ according to this designation.
+Also, rural hospitals are generally smaller and offer fewer services than urban hospitals.
+Hospitals with a CBSA type of Metropolitan are categorized as urban, while hospitals with a CBSA type of Micropolitan or Rural are designated as rural. - 4.
+Teaching Status teaching or non-teaching.
+The missions of teaching hospitals differ from non-teaching hospitals.
+In addition, financial considerations differ between these two hospital groups.
+Currently, the Medicare Diagnosis Related Group (DRG) payments are uniformly higher to teaching hospitals.
+A hospital is considered to be a teaching hospital if it met any one of the following three criteria: (See Appendix IV for details.) - Residency training approval by the Accreditation Council for Graduate Medical Education (ACGME) - Membership in the Council of Teaching Hospitals (COTH) - A ratio of full-time equivalent interns and residents to beds of .25 or higher - 5.
 Bed Size small, medium, and large.
 Bed size categories were based on the number of hospital beds and were specific to the hospital's region, location, and teaching status, as shown in Table 6 in Appendix I. The bed size cutoff points were chosen so that approximately one-third of the hospitals in each region, location, and teaching status combination would fall within each bed size category (small, medium, or large).
 Different cutoff points were used for rural, urban non-teaching, and urban teaching hospitals because hospitals in those categories tend to be small, medium, and large, respectively.
 For example, a medium-sized teaching hospital would be considered a rather large rural hospital.
 Further, the size distribution is different among regions for each of the urban/teaching categories.
 For example, teaching hospitals tend to be smaller in the West than they are in the South.
 Using differing cutoff points in this manner avoids strata containing small numbers of hospitals.

 No distinction was made by teaching status among rural hospitals, because rural teaching hospitals were rare.
-For example, in 2019, rural teaching hospitals comprised less than 5 percent of the total hospital universe.
+For example, in 2021, rural teaching hospitals comprised about 5 percent of the total hospital universe.
 Bed size categories were defined within location and teaching status because they would otherwise have been redundant.
 Rural hospitals tend to be small; urban non-teaching hospitals tend to be medium-sized; and urban teaching hospitals tend to be large.
 Yet it was important to recognize gradations of size within these types of hospitals.
 For example, in serving rural discharges, the role of "large" rural hospitals (particularly rural referral centers) often differs from the role of "small" rural hospitals.